flyingmachine/brave-clojure-web/content/concurrency.md

 ## Clojure Implementation: JVM Threads

-I've been using the term "task" to refer to *logical* sequences of operations which can be performed independently of each other.
-Texting can be performed independently of pouring a drink into your face, for example.
+I've been using the term "task" to refer to *logical* sequences of related operations.
+Texting consists of a series of related operations separate from those involved in pouring a drink into your face, for example.
 So, "task" is an abstract term which says nothing about implementation.

-In Clojure, you can mentally map the concept "task" to JVM threads.
+In Clojure, you can think of your normal, serial code as a sequence of tasks.
+You indicate that tasks can be performed concurrently by placing them on **threads**.

 ### So What's a Thread?